gmusicproxy/gmusicproxy/README.md

 - stream any songs as standard MP3 complete of IDv3 tag with all the information and album image

 ### Changelog
+- 1.0.2 (2015-07-16):
+  - added possibility to get the full discography of a specified artist using `get_discography_artist` (thanks to e-matterson for the idea and an attempted implementation)
 - 1.0.1 (2015-06-21):
   - switched on gmusicapi 6.0.0
   - the use of a registered device ID is no longer stricly necessary but it is still suggested